 Resolving via manual conflict resolution

-When a conflict cannot be resolved simply by selecting Feature, Environment, or both, we offer manual conflict resolution.
+When a conflict cannot be resolved simply by selecting the Feature, the Environment, or both, we offer manual conflict resolution.

 This allows direct editing of these conflict blocks.